skip to main text

 1. Step 1 Enable wired LAN in the LAN settings.

-If LAN off is displayed for the wired LAN icon, wired LAN is disabled.
+If LAN off is displayed for the wired LAN icon, or if you have previously connected wirelessly, wired LAN is disabled.
 Set Wired LAN to Enable in the LAN settings.
 When wired LAN is enabled, Wi-Fi is disabled.
-They cannot be used at the same time.

-2. Step 2 Check the LED of the wireless router.
+2. Step 2 Check whether the LAN cable is disconnected.

 Note